cotarr/cert-numeric-ip/README.md

 Bash script to create TLS certificates with numeric IP addresses in V3 Subject Alternative Name.

-### Platform
+### Requirements

+* openssl
+* linux

-Written under Debian 10 bash shell using openssl 1.1.1d.
+Written using openssl 1.1.1d using Debian 10.
 Other OS not tested.

-### Used on
+### Used For...

-This is a script that I have used for several years to interconnect raspberry pi IOT devices.
+This is a script that I have used for several years to make Raspberry Pi TLS certificates for IOT devices on a home network.
-In this case, devices are known by URL with numeric addresses, such as "https://192.168.1.99".
-When the numeric IP address is added to the certificate, SSL/TLS allows host name IP address verification.
-In this case the IP address in the certificate V3 Subject Alternate Name must match the actual IP address.
-In addition to the IP address, the certificates must validate the certificate digital signatures against a common Certificate Authority (CA) certificate.

-Additionally, client certificates can be used by the server to provide two way TLS certificate verification.
-In client authentication, the server can verify the client identity based on digital signatures against a common CA certificate.
+I prefer to interconnect Raspberry Pi web API connections using two way, client and server, TLS certificate verification.
+In this configuration, each API web server will only accept TLS client connections from other devices with a valid TLS client certificate.

+To make IOT device networking simple, each device is referred to by a numeric IP address such as "192.168.1.99" rather than a domain name like "device123.example.com".
+However, many TLS certificate tutorials or toolbox scripts are limited to creation of certificates for domain names rather than numeric addresses.
+After some experimenting, several openssl commands were evolved that can produce functional TLS certificates for use with numeric address.

+With this approach, one self signed CA certificate can be created as an authority to digitally sign or verify signatures for all client and server certificates.
+If the CA certificate is added to a web browser, it will allow access to IOT devices without certificate warning, provided the IP address of each server matches the certificate SAN, and the certificates are valid.

 # Installation